holgerbrandl/kalasim/docs/userguide/docs/component.md

 If the component is [canceled](#cancel), [activated](#activate), [passivated](#passivate), [interrupted](#interrupt) or [held](#hold) the failed flag will be set as well.

-!!! tip
+* If the component is current, always use `yield(wait())`
-    Although theoretically possible it is not recommended to use wait for non current components.
-To so use `with(someComponent){ wait(someState) }`
+* Although theoretically possible it is not recommended to use wait for non current components.

 ### interrupt